viaDragonz/VNN/README.md

 Post a random spiderman quote.

 ## **.joker**
-Post a random joker quote.
+Post a random Joker quote from The Dark Knight (2007).
+Introduce a little anarchy!

 <hr>